c. 1834 C.F. Martin

 Performance Video

-The C. F. Martin & Co. story begins in August of 1833 when Christian Friedrich Martin gathered his family and departed his hometown of Markneukirchen, Germany bound for New York.
+The C. F. Martin & Co. story begins in August of 1833 when Christian Friedrich Martin gathered his family and departed his hometown of Neukirchen, Germany bound for New York.
 Martin had started his career in the luthier trade two decades earlier in Vienna, but may have been frustrated with the restrictive craft guild system in Germany and chose to leave his homeland in search of new opportunities.

 Martin’s business was initially a full-line music store, which may explain the relatively small output of guitars during his New York period.
 Although C. F. Martin & Co. kept the “New York” stamp on their guitars until 1898 due to distribution agreements, the move from New York to Pennsylvania took place much earlier in 1838.